What to Expect as an Expectant Father, Partner, or Support Person

 Her labour went by in a rush for me as a witness but so much happened to progress to the point of birth.
 It’s a shocking thing for a new dad, I think, to witness labour.
 You hear your partner make sounds you’ve never imagined.
 And be ready to stay on your toes when that carefully selected playlist suddenly is the worst thing she’s ever heard.

 What was it like meeting your son for the first time?

-If you could give advice to any new dad, what would it be?
+If you could give advice to any new dad or partner, what would it be?

-Make the choice to be a dad everyday.
-Your baby is watching you from the moment they open their eyes and I’ve felt the trust my son placed in me to protect and guide him in those first moments.
-I want to be the dad he deserves and the man he can grow to be, and that scares the hell out of me some days.
+Make the choice to be a dad every day.
+Your baby is watching you from the moment they open their eyes.
+I’ve felt the trust my son placed in me to protect and guide him in those first moments.
+I want to be the dad he deserves.
+I see the man he can grow to be, and that scares the hell out of me some days.

-Be patient with yourself, You’re not perfect but that’s just as important to show your child that dad is strong and also vulnerable.
+Be patient with yourself.
+You’re not perfect, but it’s ok to show your child that dad is also vulnerable.
 I want to tell my son about the things that challenge me, that scare me, and that make me feel strong.
 The way I see it, it’s a privilege to be a dad and an honour to have their love.